jjnether/obsidian_backup/jnetherton/DA/Active Orders/108664 - Camp Carroll.md

 TO DO:
 - SM-2
-	- add latch for DCB indication
+	- scada check RB7 for RSTRGT
-	- add battery test logic
+	- scada check LT12 for DCB indication
 - Add `COMMT+(67P2T+67G2T)*!(RMB1A+VB001)*!(RMB2A+VB002)*!(RMB3A+VB003)+VB003+VB004+VB016` to LED14
 - Add VB003 + VB016 to BFTRIP LED
 - Add BFTRIP to SER and ER